-The University, the Social Science Division and the OII faculty/department all hope that provision made for students at all stages of their programme of study will make the need for complaints (about that provision) or appeals (against the outcomes of any form of assessment) infrequent.
+The University, the Social Science Division and the OII department all hope that provision made for students at all stages of their programme of study will make the need for complaints (about that provision) or appeals (against the outcomes of any form of assessment) infrequent.

 Where such a need arises, an informal discussion with the person immediately responsible for the issue that you wish to complain about (and who may not be one of the individuals identified below) is often the simplest way to achieve a satisfactory resolution.
+Advice can be sought from the list of contacts given above.

-Many sources of advice are available from colleges, faculties/departments and bodies like the Counselling Service or the Oxford SU Student Advice Service, which have extensive experience in advising students.
+Many additional sources of advice are available from colleges, the Counselling Service, the Student Welfare and Support Services (swss@admin.ox.ac.uk) and the Oxford SU Student Advice Service, which have extensive experience in advising students.
 You may wish to take advice from one of those sources before pursuing your complaint.

-General areas of concern about provision affecting students as a whole should be raised through Joint Consultative Committees or via student representation on the faculty/department's committees
+General areas of concern about provision affecting students as a whole should be raised through Joint Consultative Committees or via student representation on the faculty/department's committees.